-This twelve-minute video shares important background information and inspirational messages about our religion including our history, theology, worship experience, religious education, social justice, and inclusiveness.
-This video was produced by the Unitarian Universalist Association.
+This 10-minute video shares important background information and inspirational messages about our religion including our history, theology, worship experience, religious education, social justice, and inclusiveness.

 This book from Skinner House books features common Unitarian Universalist prayers and readings, including the seven Principles and six Sources, chalice lightings, quotations from UUs of yesterday and today, and a glossary.
 Plus introductions to UU history, religious education and social justice.

-Unitarian Universalism on One Foot by Rev. Christine Robinson
+Unitarian Universalism on One Foot – a 5 minute video by Rev. Christine Robinson

-The Unitarian Universalist Association (UUA) is a religious organization that combines two traditions: the Universalists, who organized in 1793, and the Unitarians, who organized in 1825.
+The Unitarian Universalist Association (UUA) is a religious organization that combines two traditions: the Universalists and the Unitarians.
 They consolidated into the UUA in 1961.